 Other Items to Consider

-A non-refundable, non-petitionable application fee of $1100 is assessed for the fall term, and $2200 for the winter, spring, and summer terms.
+A non-refundable, non-petitionable application fee of $2,200 is assessed for the winter, spring, and summer terms.
+No fee is assessed for fall term.

 Other Institution's Fees:

 Dartmouth does not support travel to countries that are under U.S. State Department warnings.
+See http://travel.state.gov/content/passports/english/alertswarnings.html Students are encouraged to check the U.S. State Department website for information on any countries where warnings may have been issued.
 If a student is considering traveling to one of these countries, the student must seek a Travel Waiver from the Provost's Office.
 For more information see http://dartmouth.edu/global/international-initiatives/travel-waiver-policy

 Student applications are reviewed and approved or denied by a subcommittee of the Committee on Instruction and must be submitted by the dates on the Registrar website.
 Normally no more than 5 students may participate in the same program in the same term.